WHAT HAPPENS WHEN THE SHAREHOLDER OF A BVI BUSINESS COMPANY DIES?

 - The trust deed is confidential and will not be made public

 - The original shareholder can specify who will receive his or her shares and the number of shares that he or she will receive

 - The trust is revocable and the shares can be transferred out of the trust and back into the original shareholder’s name whenever the shareholder chooses

 By way of example, a shareholder wishes that his children receive the shares on his death.
-He could name his spouse or one of his children as joint trustee.
-On the death of the original shareholder, the surviving trustee could have the shares registered in the names of the beneficiaries as described above and providing the registered agent with the required documents.
+He could name his spouse or one of his children as a joint trustee.
+On the death of the original shareholder, the surviving trustee could have the shares registered in the names of the beneficiaries as described above and provide the registered agent with the required documents.